Hanapēpē Public Library

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.

-Listeners: Kindergarteners – 3rd graders
+For Kindergarteners through 3rd graders

 Funny stories, classic tales, short stories and chapter books